 We planned for 2020 to be an epic year.
 A new year for bigger achievements, new friendships, a productive year for creativity, and better relationships.
 On the contrary, it turned out that we had to put all of that on hold and adjust to the new normal.
 This is when everyone became creative.
 As for me, I started the isolation creation series.

 As the population of the whole world was struck by the pandemic Covid-19 made us change our lifestyles.
 Change the way we think, act, and live our daily lives.
 The global virus forced us into lockdown in our own homes.
-We had to be isolated with our own families in order to stay safe.
-This was the time when we started appreciating what we already have instead of wanting new ones.
+We had to be isolated from our own families in order to stay safe.
+This was the time when we started appreciating what we already had instead of wanting new ones.

 I’ve put all of the isolation creation images together in a video.
 You can see my beautiful and patient models, which in reality, weren’t so patient anyway.
 But they were a great sport and played an incredible role in creating these portraits.
 I’m grateful for having them.

 Isolation Creation in Video Format